 Your Water Yoga Routine

-The beauty of water yoga is that your routine can be tailored to meet your needs and adjusted for your fitness level.
+The beauty of water yoga is that your routine can be tailored to meet your needs and adjust for your fitness level.
 There are so many poses that can be incorporated for those at the beginner, intermediate and advanced levels.
 Keep in mind that whichever poses that you choose to include, your head must always remain above water – so forget the downward dog while in the spa!

 Enter the water slowly and allow your body a few minutes to adjust to the temperature and relax before you get started.
 You may want to perform some light stretches before you enter the water as well.